vatpac-technology/sops/docs/enroute/melbourne/HUO.md

 Aircraft should primarily be assigned the RAZZI STAR.
 The PORTS STAR may be issued in lieu of the RAZZI STAR to reduce track miles and [assist with the flow](../../../terminal/melbourne/#flow).

 #### Sequencing
-HUO is responsbile for sequencing arrivals from the south into YMML.
+WON is responsbile for sequencing arrivals from the south into YMML.

 ##### Predictable Sequencing Waypoints
 There are four [Predictable Sequencing](../../../controller-skills/sequencing/#predictable-sequencing) waypoints available for aircraft inbound YMML via **H215**, **P753**, **L508** and **M625**.
 These waypoints are perpendicular to **M625** and **H215**.